flywheel-apps/bids-fmriprep/README.md

 ### previous-results (optional)
 Provide previously calculated fMRIPrep output results zip file as in input.
 This file will be unzipped into the output directory so that previous results will be used instead of re-calculating them.
 This input is provided so that bids-fmriprep can be run incrementally as new data is acquired.

-### work-dir (optional)
-THIS IS A FUTURE OPTIONAL INPUT.
-It has not yet been added.
-Provide intermediate fMRIPrep results as a zip file.
-This file will be unzipped into the work directory so that previous results will be used instead of re-calculating them.
-This option is provided so that bids-fmriprep can be run incrementally as new data is acquired.
-The zip file to provide can be produced by using the gear-save-intermediate-output configuration option.
-You definitely also want to use the fs-subject-dir input (above) so that FreeSurfer won't be run multiple times.

 ## Config:
 Most config options are identical to those used in fmriprep, and so documentation can be found here https://fmriprep.org/en/20.2.6/usage.html.